 UW-Oshkosh has outrebounded 26 of its past 29 opponents dating back to last season as the Titans entered the night ranked 13th in the country with a +15.7 average scoring margin, 14th with a +8.9 average rebounding margin, 17th with 10.7 turnovers per game and 18th with a 1.42 assist-to-turnover ratio.

-The Foresters, who were averaging 84.4 points per game, went into the game ranked seventh nationally in both field goal (.508) and 3-point (.410) percentages.
+The Foresters, who were averaging 84.4 points per game, went into the contest ranked seventh nationally in both field goal (.508) and 3-point (.410) percentages.

 Sean Espinosa led Lake Forest College with 22 points on 10-for-17 shooting from the floor.